tenen25/HeisenTesting/README.md

 # HeisenTesting
-Python program to numerically check testing domains in the Heisenberg group
+Python program to numerically check testing domains in the Heisenberg group following arguments in [BBPT].

 Consists of 3 Python files: Aux_0 ,  Aux_Check, main